thomasgladwin/Warped-Circular-Motion-for-stimuli/README.md

 }

-It's all based on warped circles, but that encompasses triangles and squares through very squiggly shapes.
+So it's all based on warped circles, but that encompasses triangles and squares (just specify fewer points to draw lines between) through very squiggly shapes.

 Some examples are: